keithallatt/HierarchicalMultiLabelClassification/README.md

 ### Justification of Results

 Based on the results collected in the previous section, we claim that our model performs very reasonably.
-From the benchmarking table, we observe that our model (the "Original" model) performs significantly better than simply choosing the most common class in each category (ChooseCommonClass).
-It is surprising to see that the EncoderRNN model performs similarly to ChooseCommonClass.
-In other words, if we replaced the BERT encoder in our model with a GloVe embedding+GRU based encoder, it will perform nearly the same as ChooseCommonClass; An undesirable outcome!
-Another surprising result is that replacing our stacked MLP+GRU+MLP decoder with only classifier MLPs (i.e. the BaselineMLP model), performs similarly to our model.
-Furthermore, the BaselineMLP trains much faster than our model and achieves the same total test accuracy as our model by a factor of 3-4 less epochs.
+From the benchmarking table, we observe that our model (the `Original` model) performs significantly better than simply choosing the most common class in each category (`ChooseCommonClass`).
+It is surprising to see that the `EncoderRNN` model performs similarly to `ChooseCommonClass`.
+In other words, if we replaced the BERT encoder in our model with a GloVe embedding+GRU based encoder, it will perform nearly the same as `ChooseCommonClass`; An undesirable outcome!
+Another surprising result is that replacing our stacked MLP+GRU+MLP decoder with only classifier MLPs (i.e. the `BaselineMLP` model), performs similarly to our model.
+Furthermore, the `BaselineMLP` trains much faster than our model and achieves the same total test accuracy as our model by a factor of 3-4 less epochs.
 This is interesting and may suggest that our decoder doesn't learn the dependencies between the different categories as we initially hypothesized.
 This means that most of our models' success can be attributed to the BERT encoder.
 Its omission leads to poor results and its inclusion, paired with a weaker decoder leads to similar results. **Talk more about why BERT is good here**.
 Nevertheless, our model still has very good performance for this unique classification task.
 The loss and accuracy curves have healthy shapes that indicate our model is training effectively.
 The final L1/L2/L3/total accuracies are also high.
 They can be ranked as follows: L1 > L2 > L3.
 This is because of the varying number of classes in each category.
 It is impressive that our model achieves roughly **80% update** L3 test accuracy given that there are 219 L3 classes.

 Lastly, as can be seen from the "Overfitting to a Small Dataset" table in the previous section, our model overfits to each dataset in a small number of epochs.
 The L2 and L3 based datasets require more epochs to reach near 100% accuracy  since they contain much more classes than the L1 based dataset.
 This further convinced us of the correctness of our model.